persephone-tools/persephone/docs/quickstart.rst

 On choosing an appropriate label granularity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Question:

-Question: Suprasegmentals like tone, glottalizzation, nasalization, and length are all phonemic in the language I am using.
+    Suprasegmentals like tone, glottalization, nasalization, and
+    length are all phonemic in the language I am using.
 Do they belong in one grouping or separately?

+Answer:

-Answer: I'm wary of making sweeping claims about the best approach to handle all these sorts of phenomena that will realise themselves differently between languages, since I'm neither a linguist nor do I have strong understanding for what features the model will learn each
+I'm wary of making sweeping claims about the best approach to handle all these sorts of phenomena that will realise themselves differently between languages, since I'm neither a linguist nor do I have strong understanding for what features the model will learn each